mikebridge/mikebridge.github.io/_posts/test/2017-03-04-intellij-react-native.md

 ```

 Then open the project in IntelliJ.
 It should tell you
 "Android framework is detected in the project".
+If it isn't, you may have to go back and
+make sure the Android Plugin is enabled.

 Go to `File -> Project Structure -> Project Settings -> Project`
 then select the "Dependencies" tab and select "Android 6.0 Google APIs" under "Project SDK".